 Thank you.
 Your choice has been saved.
 You can change your preferences at any time.

 Routine antenatal care is overseen by a dedicated midwife attached to our practice.
-Debbie Gue holds fortnightly consultations at the surgery on Tuesdays.
+Debbie Gue holds weekly clinics at the surgery on Tuesdays.
 If you become pregnant you will be offered a booking appointment with her.

 Patients on warfarin therapy are monitored regularly and dosage changed accordingly using a finger-prick method of blood sampling.
 The patient has the convenience of a local service and rapid assessment of INR and future dosage regime all within a 10 minute appointment.
 Patients are advised to bring with them their 'yellow book'.